Alessandro Riguccini: World Boxing Federation world and IBF International titles

-On 22 April 2017 he had the opportunity to become also a boxing world champion.
-He faced expert Jesus Antonio Rios who came to the match with a record of 36 wins (of which 29 per KO) 9 defeats, 1 pair and a No-Contest against the 16 (all won, 12 per KO) of Riguccini.
-The match began with difficulties for Riguccini, which on the cards after two rounds was equal to two judges (19-19) and two points for the third judge (18-20).
-Towards the middle of the 3rd round, he succeeded with a right-back shot of Rios, which allowed him to score a series of shots at Rios's defeat, which forced the referee (Tony Weeks) to interrupt the match and deliver the two titles to Riguccini that won for technical KO.
+On 22 April 2017, he had the opportunity to also become a boxing champion, albeit for the minor WBF world lightweight title as well as for the IBF International lightweight title.
+He faced veteran Jesus Antonio Rios, who came to the match with a record of 36 wins (29 KOs), nine defeats, one draw and one no contest.
+The match began with difficulties for Riguccini, and after two rounds, two judges had it a draw (19-19) and while his opponent was ahead on the third card (18-20).
+Towards the middle of the third round, he landed a clean right cross on Rios, which he followed up with a series of hard shots that forced referee Tony Weeks to stop the match and deliver the two titles to Riguccini by TKO.